Designing Innovative Electronic Musical Instruments

 Logic Pro X ($200) and MainStage 3 ($30, same sounds as Logic) both provide fully polyphonic 3-dimensional control on 7 of their built-in instruments: EXS24 Sampler, ES2 Subtractive Synth, EFM1 Frequency Modulation Synth, Sculpture physical modeling synth, Alchemy synth, Retro Synth and Vintage Clav.
 Given that most LinnStrument owners are on mac and already own one of these, they are the primary sound sources we've used in our videos, and our downloadable LinnStrument-optimized sounds files for these are the most complete and versatile collection of LinnStrument sounds that we offer.

-These sounds are optimized for polyphonic 3-dimensional control using LinnStrument's Channel-Per-Note mode.
-(The plucked-string sounds don't use pressure or Y-axis control.)
-To play these sounds, turn on the PER-SPLIT SETTINGS button, then in the MIDI MODE column (column 1), hold ChPerNote (2nd pad from the top) for 1/2 second.
+2) In the MIDI MODE column (column 1), hold ChPerNote (2nd pad from the top) for 1/2 second.
 (It will turn light blue.)
-This will set all necessary MIDI settings for polyphonic 3D control.
+This will set all necessary MIDI settings for MPE play.

-If you wish to create your own sounds in Logic or Mainstage using any of the 7 above-named instrumens, here's how to enable polyphonic 3D expression: click the small triangle in the lower left corner of the instrument's window, then set MIDI Mono Mode to "On (with common channel 1)" and Mono Mode Pitch Range to "24".
+If you wish to create your own sounds in Logic or Mainstage using any of the 7 above-named MPE instruments, here's how to enable MPE in those instruments: click the small triangle in the lower left corner of the instrument's window, then set MIDI Mono Mode to "On (with common channel 1)" and Mono Mode Pitch Range to "24".

 Note: If the above settings don't work correctly, you may have changed other settings in LinnStrument.
 To reset LinnStrument to default settings: Turn on GLOBAL SETTINGS, then in the ACTIONS column (column 16), press NOTES OFF and UPDATE OS at the same time.
 You will briefly see "RESET" displayed.